cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{hashtobase}} describes considerations for uniformly hashing to field elements.

+When hashing passwords using any function described in this document, an adversary who learns the output of the hash function (or potentially any intermediate value, e.g., the output of hash\_to\_base) may be able to carry out a dictionary attack.
+To mitigate such attacks, it is recommended to first execute a more costly key derivation function (e.g., scrypt {{!RFC7914}}) on the password, then hash the output of that function to the target elliptic curve.
+For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtobase-sec}}.

 # Acknowledgements

 The authors would like to thank Adam Langley for his detailed writeup of Elligator 2 with Curve25519 {{L13}};
-Chris Patton for educational discussions on the security of domain separation; and Sean Devlin, Justin Drake, Dan Harkins, and Thomas Icart for their careful feedback.
+Chris Patton for educational discussions on the security of domain separation; and Sean Devlin, Justin Drake, Dan Harkins, Thomas Icart, and Mathy Vanhoef for helpful feedback.

 # Contributors